hesamzakerirad/immigration-roadmap/Destination/README.md

 #### Useful Stats
 - Denmark's population is around 5.8 million as of 2022.
 - Roughly 86% of people speak English in Denmark.
+- Since 2015, an average of 47k people have immigrated to Denmark every year. ([See Reference](https://stats.oecd.org/Index.aspx?DataSetCode=MIG))
 ---
 ### 5- Luxembourg